Interdepartmental Medical Science (IMS) will become Intensive Medical Sciences (IMS) starting academic year 2019/2020.

-Students take courses equivalent to the first year of medical school, including: Medical Biochemistry, Physiology, Microanatomy, Immunology, Neuroanatomy, and Fundamentals of Nutrition & Diet.
+Students take courses equivalent to the first year of medical school, including: Medical Biochemistry, Physiology, Microanatomy, Immunology, Neuroanatomy and Nutrition.
 Medical school lectures are digitally recorded and accessible online via streaming video.

 Additionally, students engage in course conferences and laboratory components conducted at the Center City Campus by the medical school faculty.
 Historically, the IMS program has proven successful in helping students gain entry into highly selective medical schools throughout the United States, including Drexel University College of Medicine.

 Upon successful completion of the IMS program with attainment of GPA and MCAT benchmarks, each student is guaranteed an interview for the MD program at Drexel University College of Medicine.